-Gilbert F. Ivey, Fidencio M. Mares, Interim Assistant General Manager/Chief Administrative Officer - Mr. IveyMares is the Interim Assistant General Manager/Chief Administrative Officer and is responsible for human resources, real property management, strategic land development and Metropolitan's smallbusiness program.
-Mr. Ivey has been with Metropolitan for 40 years, starting as a summer trainee in the Engineering Division.
-He has held various positions in Finance, Right of Way and Land, Operation, Human Resources and Executive Offices.
-He earned a bachelor's degree in business administration fromthe strategic direction and management of Metropolitan's administrative functions.
+Fidencio M. Mares, Interim Assistant General Manager/Chief Administrative Officer - Mr. Mares is the Interim Assistant General Manager/Chief Administrative Officer and is responsible for the strategic direction and management of Metropolitan's administrative functions.
 His primary responsibilities include managing human resources, information technology, business outreach, real property and administrative services.
 Prior to joining Metropolitan, Mr. Mares was the owner of the Mares Company, where he served as a consultant to companies in the overall assessment of their management programs and processes.
 Prior to becoming a consultant, Mares worked both in the private and public sectors, serving as vice president of human resources and corporate communications for Beckham Coulter and as chief administrative officer of BHP/Pacific Resources and President & CEO of Gas Operations.
-He worked for more than 15 years for The Gas Company in Hawaii and Southern California Edison Company.
-A graduate of the California State University, Dominquez Hills and holds various professional designations and certifications in management from Pepperdine University and the University of Southern California.
-Mr. Ivy has announced his retirement, which is planned for June 2015.Fresno, he also serves on the National Board of Visitors (Distinguished Graduates) for the University.
+He worked for more than 15 years for The

+Gas Company in Hawaii and Southern California Edison Company.
+A graduate of the California State University, Fresno, he also serves on the National Board of Visitors (Distinguished Graduates) for the University.